New photos Philips Pinkeltje

 The spindle hole of the CD is exactly the size of the former Dutch 10-cent coin the 'dubbeltje' that came from the wallet of Mr. Joop Sinjou.
 The maximum playtime was chosen so that Beethoven's 9th Symphony in the Herbert von Karajan recording with the Berlin Philharmonic would fit in its entirety.
 The reflective layer of the first discs was made from silver.
 The disc capacity chosen was 700 Mbytes, 140 times the hard disk capacity (5 Mbytes) of microcomputers at the time.

-These photos were provided by Mr. Joop Sinjou and Mr. G.Vos (many many thanks!).
-This 'Pinkeltje' prototype is in the personal collection of Mr. Joop Sinjou.
+The photos were provided by Hans Mons, Joop Sinjou and Mr. G.Vos (many many thanks!).

 The first CD player was to be named 'Pinkeltje', after a well-known friendly gnome from a Dutch children's story.
 Small and compact, that was the development aim.
 It had to be a product that was appealing to the eye, easy to operate and smaller than a record player.
 This was achieved in record time.
 The demonstration for the Philips board in the autumn of 1978 made a good impression.
 The table next to the player held a cubic meter of electronics, hidden from sight by a black cloth.
 A few cables were used to connect the mechanics of the player to the extensive signal processing.
 The engineers would incorporate this into the little gnome at a later stage.
 Although everyone knew what was under the cloth, they believed in the new sound.